Goodwin Procter: History

 After World War II, partners Leonard Wheeler and Frank Wallis played instrumental roles in the historic Nuremberg Trials, presenting much of the Americans' case against the Nazis.
-"It was a most amazing and thrilling experience," recalled Wallis.
-"I was speaking to the world - not only the world of today but the world of future generations."
-Post-war practice would not be business as usual as the firm reached a generational turning point, with Robert Goodwin entering semi-retirement and Sam Hoar's passing in 1952.
-(Joe Procter had died earlier in 1932.)
+After the war, Robert Goodwin entered semi-retirement and Sam Hoar died in 1952.
 Goodwin formally retired in 1963, ending a 60-year legal career; he died in 1971.

 In 1960, tax partners Allan Higgins and Charlie Post helped draft and secure passage of the Real Estate Investment Trust Act, which was hailed as a significant catalyst for real estate development across the country.
 In 1963, partner Don Hurley played a role in conceiving, drafting and securing passage of an amendment to the Bank Holding Company Act exempting parent companies of single banks and non-banking subsidiaries from federal restrictions on commercial banks.

 In 1969, after more than a half-century in the India Building at 84 State Street, the firm moved to a new office tower at 28 State, where it would remain for 16 years before moving to Exchange Place at 53 State Street in 1985.
 To celebrate its 75th anniversary in 1987, the firm made a donation of $1 million to the City of Boston to fund initiatives in public education.
 The donation, called SEED (Support for Early Educational Development), was made up entirely of individual contributions by the firm's partners.

 With 280 lawyers, Goodwin Procter entered the 1990s as the “largest law firm under one roof in the country,” according to Massachusetts Lawyers Weekly.
 The firm made its first foray outside Boston in 1994 with an office in Washington, D.C., followed by one in New York in 1997.
 The acquisition of 27 lawyers from a northern New Jersey firm and 13 litigators from a New York products liability shop bolstered the firm's IP and litigation practices in New York.